-INSIGHT - Stretched Afghan army falls back on militias to help defend Kunduz
+Insight - Stretched Afghan army falls back on militias to help defend Kunduz

 Afghanistan's private militias were supposed to have been disbanded in the years after U.S.-backed military action toppled the Taliban in 2001, but many ex-mujahideen commanders retained arms and fighters.

-In addition to mujahideen groups, both the U.S.-led military coalition and Afghanistan's intelligence agency have fostered independent, localised "uprising" village defence units in areas plagued by the Taliban.
+In addition to mujahideen groups, both the U.S.-led military coalition and Afghanistan's intelligence agency have fostered independent, localized "uprising" village defence units in areas plagued by the Taliban.

 Human rights groups have documented abuses both by "uprising" units and mujahideen militias.